NiteeshKumar31/Covid19_Reporting/README.md

 ##### Transforming Cases and Deaths

 - Any Dataflow will require two must have objects of Source and Sink tranformations.
-- Select raw cases and deaths file using source object.
+- Fetch raw cases and deaths file using source object.
 - Make sure to enable dataflow debug before you run the dataflows.
 - Filter only the Europe data using Filter object.
 - Select only the required fields and rename the columns to make it more meaningfull.